 After doing that, the problem should be resolved, and you’ll be able to use Windows Update again.

 To see how to disable this feature, we strongly advise you to check your router’s manual for detailed instructions.

-- Open the Settings app and go to Update & security section.
+- Open the Settings app, and go to the Update & security section.